tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

 5. Create a free/Basic Amazon webservice (AWS) account via url "aws.amazon.com"
-6. On the upper right corner of the AWS main page, just beside your AWS account name, shows a location that you need click on and select "US East (N. Virginia)"
+6. On the upper right corner of the AWS main page, just beside your AWS account name, shows a location that you may need to click and select "US East (N. Virginia)"
 7. Still on the AWS main page, search for AWS Services called "lambda"
 8. Click the "Create a Lambda Function" button and follow the steps below: